alces-software/flight-appliance-docs/docs/source/databasics/data_basics.rst

 Object storage for archiving data
 ---------------------------------

 As an alternative to copying data back to your client machine, users may prefer to upload their data to a cloud-based object storage service instead.
-Flight Compute clusters include tools for accessing data stored in the `AWS S3 <https://aws.amazon.com/s3/>`_ object storage service, as well as the `Dropbox <https://www.dropbox.com/>`_ cloud storage service and SWIFT compatible services.
-Benefits of using an cloud-based storage service include:
+Flight Compute clusters include tools for accessing data stored in the `AWS S3 <https://aws.amazon.com/s3/>`_ object storage service, as well as the `Dropbox <https://www.dropbox.com/>`_ cloud storage service and `SWIFT <https://wiki.openstack.org/wiki/Swift>`_ compatible services.
+Benefits of using an object-based storage service include:

  - Data is kept safe and does not have to be independantly backed-up